Close-up photo of palomino horse eye

 Study internationally

 Our Study Abroad programme means you can make the most of opportunities to study a semester of your degree at one of our partner institutions, while achieving credits towards your degree.
-Many students choose to study at Deleware University in the USA.
+Current study abroad partnerships include Delaware University in the USA.

 Graduate destinations